novex1984/PTMAGIC-ANALYZER/README.md

 This respository is to help new PTMAGIC user understand the concept and how does PTMAGIC will work for you.
 PTMAGIC not only prevent you from buying prepump coin.
 PTMAGIC can help you changing your strategy upon the market trend.

 PLEASE TAKE NOTE!!
 You need to edit your own settings before try to use it.
+You can mix different buy strategy or sell strategy.
+Please check on PAIRS.PROPERTIES of EndOfTheWorld and ToTheMoon.

 Multi file version is more suitable to beginner as you still edit settings by different trends folder provided which included PAIRS, DCA & INDICATORS.
 Single file version is suitable for advance user.
 Single file version you only need to edit settings.analyzer.json itself